zocker-160/KSP-LMP-docker/README.md

-# A lightweight KSP Lunarmultiplayer (LMP) docker image
+# A lightweight KSP Lunamultiplayer (LMP) docker image
-This docker image is based on the [Lunarmultiplayer](https://github.com/LunaMultiplayer/LunaMultiplayer) mod and creates a server for Kerbal Space Proram.
+This docker image is based on the [Lunamultiplayer](https://github.com/LunaMultiplayer/LunaMultiplayer) mod and creates a server for Kerbal Space Program.

 ## Instructions
 To start the docker image run: